JerBouma/jerbouma.github.io/_pages/media.md

 <div class="row">
 <div markdown="1" class="fifty-column-left mobile-max-column-width">
-The OpenBB Terminal 2.0 was introduced to an audience of over 1300 of our users and partners at a virtual event focused on the future of investment research.
+The OpenBB Terminal 2.0 was introduced to an audience of over 1300 of the users and partners at a virtual event focused on the future of investment research.

 The event featured Didier Lopes, Founder & CEO at OpenBB, Jeroen Bouma, Product Manager at OpenBB, Minh Hoang, Product Manager at OpenBB, and Martin Bufi, Sr. Engineer at OpenBB, as speakers.
 </div>